Epidemiology: Dec. 1

-Please note that in addition to the materials required by the department, the MCH Program requires a supplemental statement of purpose.
+In addition to the materials required by the selected department, the MCH Program requires a supplemental statement of purpose.
 This one-page document should answer the following questions:

 - Why have you chosen to work in and study maternal and child health?
 What issues, individuals, or communities in the US interest you?